 As Alocasia is part of the Araceae family, their flowers aren't showy.
 Much like a Peace Lily's flower body, their flowers consist of a white or green spathe (the spoon-like shell) with the spadix being the site of pollination.
 Blooms can last up to five days and is usually visible during late spring or early summer around 30cm+ from the soil line.

-Repot biannually using a houseplant-labelled and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every two years in the spring, using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Members of the Araceæ family typically contain poisonous calcium oxalate crystals, with Alocasia being no exception.
 Other members of this family include Philodendron, Zamioculcas (ZZ Plants) and Spathiphyllum (Peace Lilies).
 If eaten, vomiting, nausea with a loss of appetite could occur and consumption of large quantities must be dealt with quickly.

 If you need further advice with your houseplants, book an advice call with ukhouseplants' friendly and expert writer today!
 This can be done via a video or audio call on most apps, including Facebook, FaceTime & Skype.
 A ten-minute call costs £5.99 (US$7), or £15.99 for thirty minutes.
 You can ask multiple questions, including queries on plants, pests, terrariums, repotting advice and anything in between.
 Please consider supporting this service to keep ukhouseplants thriving!